Let's Talk About Dinghies: Do You Need One? Should It Be Registered?

 • Vessels brought into California for racing purposes only (exempted only during races and tune-ups)

-So it seems like if I purchase a dinghy under eight feet and don't include a sail or outboard motor, I won't need to register.
+So it seems like purchasing a dinghy under eight feet without a sail or outboard motor means no registration is required.
 You won't be going anywhere very fast by simply paddling, but if you're really trying to avoid registration for some reason, there's your loophole.
 Now how about Florida?

 The following vessels do not have to be registered in Florida: